alarxic/Mango-U-/README.md

 > The CSData module is not included in this module.
 To acquire CSData, you'll have to make your own table.
 To see CSData, look below...

 ### Creating CSData
-- The format of CSData is a table with functions that act accordingly to animation events.
+- CSData is a separate module that contains a table with functions that act accordingly to animation events.
   - At the end of the table, we must include an Close function.
 This function will fire at the end of the cutscene.
 ```lua
 local CSData = {